John Komnenos Asen: Family

-John's first marriage probably dates to after his arrival in Serbia, though the identity of his first wife, if any, is unknown.
+John's possible first marriage probably dates to after his arrival in Serbia, though the identity of his first wife, if any, is unknown.
 If the next ruler of Valona, Alexander Komnenos Asen, was his son, then he would have been born circa 1346–1348, as he was already an adult in 1363–1366.
 This would place John's potential first marriage a few years before Alexander's estimated birth.
 Around 1350–1355, John married Anna Palaiologina, a granddaughter of Byzantine Emperor Michael VIII Palaiologos and a widow of John II Orsini, the despot of Epirus.
 This marriage to an Epirote noblewoman consolidated and legitimised John's position in the region.
-Besides Alexander, another very likely child of John Komnenos Asen was a certain Komnena, the wife of Balša II who had succeeded Alexander as ruler of Valona in early 1372.
+Besides Alexander, another very likely child of John Komnenos Asen was a certain Komnina, the wife of Balša II who succeeded Alexander as ruler of Valona in early 1372.
+According to the Muzaka family chronicle, however, Balša II's wife was Comita Muzaka, a daughter of Andrea II Muzaka, whose family laid claim to the same territories in southern Albania.